RWS/studio-api-docs/apiconcepts/translationmemory/updating_a_translation_memory.md

 ```
 ***

-This new EditTu function simulates the use case in which a translator looks up the segment ""*A dialog box will open.*"", and receives a 100% match, whose original target segment (*Es öffnet sich ein Dialogfenster*.) should be replaced with a new translation, (e.g. *Ein Dialogfeld wird geöffnet*.).
-In our simplified implementation, we first open the TM.
-Then we launch a search for the source segment.
-Like in the previous chapter (see [Doing Translation Memory Lookups](doing_translation_memory_lookups.md)) we 'outsource' the search settings to a separate function, i.e.:
+This `EditTu()` method simulates a translator looking up *A dialog box will open.* and receiving a 100% match whose original target segment (*Es öffnet sich ein Dialogfenster.*) should be replaced with a new translation, such as *Ein Dialogfeld wird geöffnet.* In this simplified implementation, open the TM, search for the source segment, and move the search settings into a separate helper method, as shown in [Doing Translation Memory Lookups](doing_translation_memory_lookups.md):

 # [C#](#tab/tabid-13)
 ```cs